inetum-orleans/docker-devbox-ddb/docs/features/jsonnet.md

     ### ddb.path.mapPath()

-    Get the mapped value of a given filepath according to mappings configured in `docker.path_mapping`.
+    Get the mapped value of a given filepath according to mappings configured in `jsonnet.docker.path_mapping`.

     !!! abstract "Parameters"
         | Property | Type | Description |